 Associate Director, Initiatives for Identity, Inclusion & Belonging

 Lisa has worked in student affairs, diversity and social justice education, organizational development and training for over 20 years.
 Originally joining UMBC in the summer of 2006, Lisa works with student-centered staff, faculty, campus partners, events, and support resources connected to our department and centers.
-In her work, she also partners and collaborates with UMBC students, staff, faculty, alumni, and surrounding community members on diversity, inclusion and equity initiatives and events in the on- and off-campus community.
-Lisa is a member of Alpha Kappa Alpha Sorority, Inc., a Social Justice Training Institute (SJTI) alumna, and serves with numerous social change-based professional associations, non-profit and grassroots community organizations.
-In addition, Lisa is a Facilitator and Collaborator with Both-And.org.
-During her free time, she loves dancing, traveling, reading, going to the movies/theatre, and spending time with her amazing daughter, family and friends – new and not-so-new.
+In her work, she also partners and collaborates with UMBC students, staff, faculty, alumni, and surrounding community members on diversity, inclusion, and equity initiatives and events in the on- and off-campus community.
+Lisa is a member of Alpha Kappa Alpha Sorority, Inc., a Social Justice Training Institute (SJTI) alumna, and serves with numerous social change-based professional associations, non-profit, and grassroots community organizations.
+In addition, Lisa is a facilitator and collaborator with Both-And.org.
+During her free time, she loves dancing, traveling, reading, going to the movies/theatre, and spending time with her amazing daughter, family, and friends – new and not-so-new.
 Lisa earned a Bachelor of Arts in English Literature from the University of Richmond with a minor in Speech Communication and Women’s Studies, and a Master of Arts in Higher Education Administration and Student Affairs from The Ohio State University.
-During her time at I3B, Lisa co-created the What’s The (T)ea?, How to Be a Better Ally series, and serves as a co-lead in the SistaCare discussion group.
+During her time in i3b, Lisa co-created the What’s The (T)ea?, How to Be a Better Ally series, and serves as a co-lead in the SistaCare discussion group.

 Carlos A. Turcios ‘15, Psychology, Sociology, ‘17, Applied Sociology M.A.